itsme-sultan/devops-Notes/Github-Notes.md

 ## `git merge --ff-only feature`
 it sync the main branch with feature branch or just slide the commit of the feature branch to the tip of the main branch to get sync.
-ff is only possible when there is no commit in new branch since feature branch get diverged.
+ff is only possible when there is no commit in main branch since feature branch get diverged.
 ```bash
 git checkout main
 git merge --ff-only feature